What Should Your Post-Pandemic Savings Strategy Be?

 Now that the U.S. is slowly emerging into a post-COVID economy, many Americans will have to reconsider their savings goals.
 Your own post-pandemic saving strategy will be largely dependent upon how your finances were affected during the pandemic.

 Americans who had to tap into savings accounts should make it a priority to rebuild emergency savings, experts say.
-As noted in a CNBC article on Monday, many financial experts recommend saving three to six months’ worth of living expenses in an emergency fund to cover necessities such as home payments, utility bills, insurance and groceries in the event of a financial crisis.
+As noted in a CNBC article, many financial experts recommend saving three to six months’ worth of living expenses in an emergency fund to cover necessities such as home payments, utility bills, insurance and groceries in the event of a financial crisis.

 But in a post-pandemic world, that rule of thumb doesn’t necessarily apply to everyone.
 People who have been unemployed for long stretches during the pandemic might have to reconsider how much money they should save.
 If you had to go deep into debt during the pandemic, for example, your first priority should be on repaying the debt.